automotive-grade-linux/docs-agl/docs/security-blueprint/part-2/0_Abstract.md

 <!-- end-section-todo -->

+Secure boot refers to preventing malicious software applications and “unauthorized” operating systems from loading during the system start-up process.
+The goal is to protect users from rootkits and other low-level malware attacks.
+Modern bootloaders come with features that can be used to enable secure boot in the system.

 **Boot Hardening**: Steps/requirements to configure the boot sequence, in order to restrict the device from executing anything other than the approved software image.